History of Oduduwa in Yorubaland: Read the fascinating story

 Version 1: Man from Oke-Ora

-Some believe the god originated from Oke-Ora and came to earth via a mythical chain.
+Some people believe the god originated from Oke-Ora and came to earth via a mythical chain.
 He set out on a special mission from this community in the 12th century.

 He settled in Ile-Ife.
 As a result, Ile-Ife is considered the spiritual heart of Yorubaland and the centre of the world.

-It is alleged that he was a warrior who wore iron armour.
+Instead of being absorbed into one of the communities, he chose to found his own.
 Many people also believe this god was responsible for the creation of the earth.
-They regard him as one of the deities that made earth what it is today.
+They regard him as one of the deities who made the earth what it is today.

 Version 2: Sent by Olodumare